rangsimanketkaew/Auto-NWChem/README.md

 ```
 source /home/$USER/.bashrc
 ```
-Try to logout and login again, now you should to call nwchem automatically.
+Try to logout and login again, now you can run NWChem via *nwchem*.

 # Error & Fixing
 While the system is installing NWChem using **make** or **configuration setting up** command, you might meet an error, which caused by calling library mistake. <br />